axe312ger/gatsby-plugin-netlify-cache/README.md

 These folders are cached by default:

 * `.cache` directory
-* `public` directory

 ## ⚙️ Configuration

 ### `cachePublic` - default: `false`

+The Public directory used to be cached by default.

-Caching the public directory on long term can result in a huge directory size which can break your netlify build.
-Enable this with caution.
+It was disabled by default as over time, caching the Public directory can result in a huge directory size which can break your Netlify build.

+Enable this option with caution.

 ```js
 plugins: [